-The dialoged includes ‘spirit of Belial’, ‘holy spirit’ and ‘pure heart’.
-‘Spirit of Belial’ hints to Mastema and his lot, the evil spirits.
-As was mentioned, Mastema is the angel that was appointed, at the time of creation, as the leader of the human spirits.
-He cannot tolerate the elevated status of the people of Israel hence intimidates them.
-Moses, who knows that Israel will be sent to exile and will be scattered among the nations, asks for protection from the gentile and from their prince.
-The nations are to instigate Israel to sin (v.
-19: “with the result that they rule over them and they make them sin against you”) and Israel’s sins will enable Mastema to control them, to intensify their sins and to punish them harshly (“to trap them away from every proper path so that they may be destroyed from your presence”).
-At the End of Days, when the soul\heart will turn into ‘holy spirit’ Mastema will not be able to tempt them.
+This dialogue includes the phrases ‘spirit of Belial’, ‘holy spirit’ and ‘pure heart.'
+‘Spirit of Belial’ refers to Mastema and his companions, the evil spirits.
+As mentioned above, Mastema is the angel appointed, at creation, as the leader of human spirits.
+He cannot tolerate the elevated status of the people of Israel and therefore intimidates them.
+Moses, who knows that Israel will be sent to exile and scattered among the nations, asks for protection from gentiles and their princes.
+The nations will instigate Israel to sin (v.
+19: “with the result that they rule over them and they make them sin against you”) and Israel’s sins will enable Mastema to control them, to intensify their sins, and to punish them harshly (“to trap them away from every proper path so that they may be destroyed from your presence”).
+At the End of Days, when the soul and heart will turn into ‘holy spirit,’ Mastema will no longer be able to tempt them.

-Moses then begs God to bring about the change expected at the End of Days in Moses’ days: “Create for them a pure heart and a holy spirit”.
-God refuses however.
-Israel has to sin and to receive punishment.
-Only a small group will be fortune to return to God with all their hearts and with all their souls.
-It is this group which will be worthy of going through metamorphosis: “I will create a holy spirit for them and will purify them in order that they may not turn away from me from that time forever” (1:23).
+Moses then begs God to bring about this eschatological transformation in his own days: “Create for them a pure heart and a holy spirit.”
+God refuses: Israel must sin and be punished.
+Only a small group is fated to return to God with all their hearts and with all their souls.
+It is this group that will be deemed worthy of undergoing the transformation: “I will create a holy spirit for them and will purify them in order that they may not turn away from me from that time forever” (1:23).

-This is, however, not all.
-In Jubilees Moses not only listens and understands the apocalyptic worldview.
-He is also integrated into it.
-Jubilees’ narrator portrays the Exodus events as a struggle between Mastema and the Angels of the Presence.
-Both sides navigate their earthly representatives: Moses (and Aaron) as opposed to the sorcerers.
-Both sides attempt to hurt the earthly-other-side.
+But that is not all.
+In Jubilees, Moses not only listens to and understands the apocalyptic worldview.
+He is also an integral part of it.
+Jubilees’s narrator portrays the Exodus as a struggle between Mastema and the Angels of the Presence.
+Both sides engage in the battle and cause damage through their earthly proxies: Moses (and Aaron) on one side and the the sorcerers on the other.

-1. The first confrontation between Mastema and Moses takes place apparently at Moses birth.
-‘The birds’ threaten Moses who is in the basket, floating on the Nile.
-His sister has to send them away.
-‘The birds’ are Mastema’s envoys in a few episodes in Jubilees (ch.
+The first confrontation between Mastema and Moses seems to take place at Moses's birth.
+The birds who threaten Moses as he lies in the basket, floating on the Nile, and which his sister must shoo away, are depicted elsewhere as Mastema’s envoys (Jubilees ch.
 11; 14).
-The conclusion that Jubilees’ author wants his reader to meet Mastema also in the current episode is not far-fetched.
+It is not far-fetched to conclude that Jubilees’s author wants the reader to see Mastema in the current episode as well.

-2. The second confrontation occurs when Moses returns from Midian.
-The Angel of the Presence who dictates to Moses turns to Moses and reminds him: “Did he not wish with all his strength to kill you…?”
-(48:2-4):
+The second confrontation occurs when Moses returns from Midian.
+As he is dictating the Law to Moses, the Angel of the Presence reminds him (48:2-4):

 You know… what the prince of Mastema wanted to do to you while you were returning to Egypt—on the way at the shady fir tree.
 Did he not wish with all his strength to kill you and to save the Egyptians from your power because he saw that you were sent to carry out punishment and revenge on the Egyptians?
 I rescued you from his power.

-The summary offered by the angel imbedded an interpretation to a very difficult passage in Exodus 4:
+The summary offered by the angel serves as an interpretation for a very difficult passage in Exodus 4:

-“(24) At night encampment on the way, the Lord encountered him and sought to kill him.
+(24) At a night encampment on the way, the Lord encountered him and sought to kill him.
 (25) So Zippora took a flint and cut off her son’s foreskin and touched his legs with it’ saying “you are truly a bridegroom of blood to me”.
 And when He let him alone she added: “A bridegroom of blood because of the circumcision”.